Equality, diversity & inclusion

 Maternity and paternity leave and pay

-After the end of the maternity leave, employees have the right to request flexible working arrangements until the baby is six months old (e.g., a period of unpaid leave or reduced working hours).
-This provision is in line with the WHO guidelines on exclusive breastfeeding.
+- After the end of the maternity leave or primary caregiver leave, in the case of adoption or surrogacy, employees have the right to request flexible working arrangements until the baby is six months old (e.g., a period of unpaid leave or reduced working hours).
+This provision is aligned with the WHO guidelines on exclusive breastfeeding.
+The request for flexible working arrangements must be submitted in writing and is subject to the agreement of the Head of Office and the HR focal point.
 Where entitlement under local law exceeds this provision, the local legislation will prevail.
-All DNDi offices offer breastfeeding facilities.

 Entitlement is inclusive of any specific childbirth leave.
-Maternity leave is granted to mothers and includes adoption.
 The start of the maternity leave (at childbirth or before childbirth) is dependent on local maternity leave regulations.

-DNDi provides a global minimum standard of two weeks’ paternity leave at full pay.
-Paternity leave may be granted to partners of the same sex.
+DNDi provides a global minimum standard of two weeks’ paternity leave at full pay for birth fathers and, in cases of adoption or surrogacy, for secondary caregivers – irrespective of the secondary caregiver’s gender.

 Flexible working arrangements